 Fleet segments TM VL1218, TM VL1824, TM VL2440.
-SHI was above 1 in 2014-2018 in all segments.
+SHI was above 1 in 2016-2020 in all segments.
 All Baltic Sea trawling vessels depend on Baltic herring and sprat stocks and thus the state of these stocks affects these fleet segments directly.
-ROI has been above 1, but below 5-year average low risk long term interest rate in two years (2015 and 2016) and well above interest rate in more recent years (2017-2019).
-CR/BER has been above 1 since 2015.
-Thus, these segments are considered to be economically viable, both in short-term and long-term.
-Also, the overall trend is positively increasing according to the STECF report 20-11.
-For vessel use indicator, fleet segments TM VL1824 and TM VL2440 have been rather stable, with low number of inactive vessels and vessel use indicator above 0.7 for the whole period of 2015-2020.
-Fleet segment TM VL1218 has high number of inactive vessels and very low vessel use indicator for the whole period.
+In recent years, ROI has been above 1 and well above average low risk long term interest rate.
+CR/BER has been above 1 since 2015, thus also for the period 2016-2020.
+These segments are considered to be economically viable, both in short-term and long-term.
+Also, the overall trend is positively increasing according to the STECF report 21-16.
+For vessel use indicator, fleet segments TM VL1824, TM VL2440 have been rather stable, with low number of inactive vessels.
+Fleet segment TM VL1824 has had vessel use indicator above 0.7 for the whole period of 2017-2021.
+Fleet segment TM VL2440 has had vessel use indicator above 0.7 in 2017-2020, but VUI decreased in 2021 to 0.6.
+Fleet segment TM VL1218 had high number of inactive vessels in 2017-2020.
+In 2021 there were 4 vessels in fleet segment VL1218 throughout the year, but 3 of them were inactive.
+Although 2 out of 3 inactive vessels were deleted from the fleet in 2021, it still affects the inactive fleet indicator.

 Fleet segment VL40XX.
-There is no data available on SAR and SHI in STECF report 20-11.
-Considering that the share of catches of Northern prawn in the Barents sea has been around 50% of all distant fleet catches, and the state of the Northern prawn stock in the Barents sea is good according to the ICES advice, then large share of the fishery can be considered to be sustainable in terms of biological indicators.
+There is no data available on SAR and SHI in STECF report 21-16.
+Considering that the share of catches of Northern prawn in the Barents sea has been around 56% of all distant fleet catches, and the state of the Northern prawn stock in the Barents Sea is good according to the ICES, then large share of the fishery can be considered to be sustainable in terms of biological indicators.
 Groundfish fishery taking place in the NAFO RA is more dependent on fish stocks, which need more attention to stay in balance.
 Fleet segment VL40XX has the highest and most homogenous vessel use of all Estonia's fleet segments.
 The results of economic indicators are presented in a separate report.